Donald Trump Could Fast-Track Unproven Coronavirus Vaccine As Campaign Stunt, Doctors Say

 In a Monday op-ed for The New York Times, Dr. Ezekiel J. Emanuel and Dr. Paul A. Offit, both professors at the University of Pennsylvania, argue that Donald Trump could fast-track an unproven coronavirus vaccine as part of a campaign stunt to boost his chances of reelection.

 “Given how this president has behaved, this incredibly dangerous scenario is not far-fetched,” the op-ed reads.

 “In a desperate search for a political boost, he could release a coronavirus vaccine before it had been thoroughly tested and shown to be safe and effective.”

 Emanuel and Offit note that there are currently 123 candidate COVID-19 vaccines in development.
 However, just 10 have moved to human trials, and many have yet to be tested on animals — a prerequisite for human testing.
 According to the pair, researchers expect that it will take approximately eight to 12 more months to determine which candidates are effective and safe.

-Although Emanuel and Offit claim that volunteer recruitment could be rapid enough to allow for a vaccine before November, they also highlight the possibility of Trump pushing out a vaccine before it’s efficacy and safety is known.
+Although Emanuel and Offit claim that volunteer recruitment could be rapid enough to allow for a vaccine before November, they also highlight the possibility of Trump pushing out a vaccine before its efficacy and safety are known.

 “As the White House did with its relentless promotion of hydroxychloroquine as a cure, it would badger the F.D.A. to permit use of the vaccine.”